KittyGiraudel/site/_posts/2013-05-13-things-id-like-to-do-in-2013.md

 I have good hope that once I’ll be more comfortable with JavaScript, I will also be more comfortable with Canvas.
 This is a fantastic tool offering close to endless possibilities.
 I had the opportunity to use it once or twice during the past, but it was mostly coming in some kind of library.

-> God, I suck at JavaScript.

 I know there are some [pretty](https://developer.mozilla.org/en-US/docs/HTML/Canvas/Tutorial) [good](https://www.canvasdemos.com/type/tutorials/) [tutorials](https://www.alsacreations.com/tuto/lire/1484-introduction.html) out there to learn how to use Canvas but I didn’t take the time to dig into them.
 What do you think people, worth it?
 Or we can live without it for now?

 ## Learn how to use Flexbox

 I have some basic knowledge regarding the [Flexible Box Module](https://www.w3.org/TR/css3-flexbox/).
 I even made all the [CSS-Tricks Almanac](https://css-tricks.com/almanac/) entries on this stuff and the [complete guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for it.
 But I am not comfortable with this.
 I haven’t implemented it in any project yet, and can’t wait to do so.

-> I truely believe Flexbox is the future of CSS layout.

 I truely believe Flexbox is the future of CSS layout, especially when it comes to RIA (Rich Internet Applications) and web apps.
 Floats and inline-blocks are sucky as hell when it comes to complex architectures.